Suburbs delivered recent wins for Georgia Democrats. This year, they're up for grabs

 What the suburbs reveal about the country's direction

-At a candidate debate nearby hosted by high school students, Democratic State Sen. Michelle Au is making her case to undecided voters.
-Au is an anesthesiologist running for state house in Johns Creek, a city with many gated communities and a big population of Asian American voters.
+At a candidate debate nearby hosted by high school students, Democratic state Sen. Michelle Au is making her case to undecided voters.
+Au is an anesthesiologist running for the statehouse in Johns Creek, a city with many gated communities and a big population of Asian American voters.

 "The way this area has changed, and the way it's changed rapidly, has come under notice after the 2020 election, when Georgia flipped blue, due to turnout in areas like this," Au says.